 — And, probably, law enforcement, which would give the locals a hand in time, and would not be in cahoots with them.

 - Certainly.
 But in our industry these are first of all local authorities, then regional, and only then state.
 Of course, these principles now need to be applied to Ukrainian realities.
-Provide for “growing pains”, risks and the acquired ability of many to “solve things”.
+Provide for “growing pains,” risks, and the acquired ability of many to “solve things.”
 Perhaps some reforms should be done in several stages, taking into account the risks.

 Problems can be solved in different ways.
 One country invented a special ballpoint pen for astronauts in orbit because regular pens don't work in zero gravity, and another gave astronauts pencils.
-It’s too early to say exactly what mechanisms will be used.
+It’s too early to say what exact mechanisms will be used.
 Specialists in subgroups will work on this.

 Nothing can be guaranteed now.
 But everyone agrees that this needs to change.
 Otherwise, the problem will not be solved.
 But now I can say that no one will be able to “blame” someone for making the necessary changes.
 I emphasized this to the committee when we presented the indicative action plan.
 Ideally, this is consensus.
 If there is no consensus on a point, the working group votes.
 If there is no agreement there either, let’s turn to Europe.
 If Europe speaks differently, we can write two hypotheses in the concept.
 Next will be consideration by deputies in the committee, and then voting in the hall.
 Mechanisms of direct democracy.